Yazino12/bookstore-api/README.md

 # App Name

-> This repo is a Rails API for a simple web app which allows users to add, edit and remove books from their booklist, for Bookstore app that is built using React, Redux and Javascript libraries.
+> Rails API for a simple web app which allows users to add, edit and remove books from their booklist, for Bookstore app that is built using React, Redux and Javascript libraries.

 ## Built With